marklogic-community/data-hub-central-community/_pages/components/integrate/integrate.md

 ### Getting Started
 A flow is just a collection of steps.
 Steps are what you configure to integrate data in the data hub.
 Steps can be of type ingest, mapping, matching, merging, and custom.

-Envision allows you to create mapping, matching, and merging steps.
-However, you can run Envision against an existing hub and you'll have your existing flows and steps available for use.
-You will find that all step types are respected and usable by Envision.
+Data Hub Central Community Edition (DHCCE) allows you to create mapping, matching, and merging steps.
+However, you can run DHCCE against an existing hub and you'll have your existing flows and steps available for use.
+You will find that all step types are respected and usable by DHCCE.
 See "Additional Step Info" below for more details on ingest and custom step types.

 <br>
 ![Integrate](/envision/images/IntegrateGH.png)